ian-david/CPP_Programs/README.md

-# This are bunch of console applications made using C++.
+# These are bunch of console applications made using C++.